Big Picture Science is a one hour radio show and podcast.

 The show is available to radio stations for broadcast from PRSS, PRX and Pacifica Network.

 Big Picture Science is supported in part by Sami David, Rena Shulsky David, and the NASA Astrobiology Institute.
-Skeptic Check is presented thanks to a generous donation from the Trimberger Family Foundation.
+Skeptic Check is presented thanks to a donation from the Trimberger Family Foundation.